 - Increase the font size of the document.

-To adjust your Preference settings, open any document and click the gear symbol in the lower left corner of the page.
+To adjust your Editor Settings, open any document and click the gear symbol in the lower left corner of the page.
 In the window that opens next, simply toggle the switch next to your preferred setting to either enable or disable it.
 Here's what that window will look like:

 Downloading a document